Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

 North Korean media portray all dissidents and foreign journalists as liars attempting to destabilize the government, and authorities sharply curtail the ability of foreign journalists to gather information by seizing their mobile telephones upon arrival, preventing them from talking to people on the street, and constantly monitoring their movements.
-In March 2009, two U.S. journalists, Euna Lee and Laura Ling, were arrested at the Chinese border and incarcerated in North Korea for committing “hostile acts,” and were sentenced in June to 12 years in a labor camp.
-They were freed in early August 2009 after former U.S. president Bill Clinton traveled to Pyongyang to negotiate their release.
+In March 2009, two U.S. journalists, Euna Lee and Laura Ling, were arrested at the Chinese border and incarcerated in North Korea for committing “hostile acts.”
+They were sentenced in June 2009 to 12 years in a labor camp, but were freed in early August 2009 after former U.S. president Bill Clinton traveled to Pyongyang to negotiate their release.
 The dictatorial regime does on occasion invite the foreign press to cover events such as parades and festivals that shed a favorable light on the state.
-In October 2010, foreign correspondents were invited to the 65th anniversary of the ruling Korean Workers’ Party, during which Kim Jong-il formally presented his son Kim Jong-un as his successor.
+In October 2010, foreign correspondents were invited to the 65th anniversary of the ruling Korean Workers’ Party, during which Kim Jong-il formally presented Kim Jong-un as his successor.

-In 2007, a Japanese journalist and several North Korean refugees launched Rimjinkang, the first newsmagazine to be based on independent reporting from inside the country.
-The reporting is conducted by specially trained North Koreans—most of them refugees along the country’s border with China—who have agreed to go back into North Korea and operate as undercover journalists using hidden cameras.
-Although reports from Rimjinkang are easily accessible for people outside North Korea, within the country, most citizens still rely primarily on state-owned broadcasting agencies for news.
+In 2007, a Japanese journalist and several North Korean refugees launched Rimjingang, the first newsmagazine to be based on independent reporting from inside the country.
+The reporting is conducted by specially trained North Koreans—most of them refugees along the border with China—who have agreed to go back into North Korea and operate as undercover journalists using hidden cameras.
+A number of other news outlets based outside the country, including Daily NK, also provide reporting about North Korea and rely to some extent on sources based inside the country.
+Although reports from these outlets are easily accessible for people outside North Korea, within the country, most citizens still rely primarily on state-owned broadcasting agencies for news.